essjayhch/ceph-crush-location/README.md

 Should this file not be available from this location, you can specify the location using `ENV['NODE_INFO']`

+Should this file be missing, or if it is corrupted, it will behave as if it was not there and behave as with the defaults

 Beyond that there are three lower types provided which are derived as follows:
     root # Crush root, either default, or read from /path/to/osd/crush_root disk_chassis # JBOD level of redundancy read from /path/to/osd/disk_chassis